 - Don't put anything in your child's mouth or try to stop the seizures in any way.

-- If your child vomits, move him onto his side and clear out his mouth.
+- If your child vomits, move them or their head to the side and clear out their mouth.

-- Don't try to hold your child down or restrain her movements.
+- Don't try to hold your child down or restrain their movements.